MathijsSanders/AnnotateBAMStatistics/README.md

 # AnnotateBAMStatistics

 This repository contains the code of AnnotateBAMStatistics.
-AnnotateBAMStatistics is a multi-threaded algorithm for further annotating ANNOVAR out put with useful fragment count statistics for one ore more BAM files.
+AnnotateBAMStatistics is a multi-threaded algorithm for annotating ANNOVAR output with additional useful fragment count statistics for one ore more specified BAM files.
 This includes fragment coverage, number of mutant fragments, fragment-based variant allele frequency and mutant read bias for high quality and all fragments separately.

 ## How do I run it?